Triparno04/Employee_Salary_Prediction/README.md

-# Employee_Salary_Prediction
-A Machine Learning project that predicts employee salaries based on factors like education, experience, age, job title, and location.
-Built using Python, Scikit-learn, Pandas, Joblib, and deployed with Streamlit.

 # 🧠 Employee Salary Prediction

 A machine learning web app that predicts employee salaries based on inputs like Education, Experience, Age, Job Title, and Location.
 Built with **Python**, **Scikit-learn**, and deployed using **Streamlit**.